 As a new type of industrial textiles, medical textiles play an increasingly important protective role in medical care.
 Medical materials include various soft products used in medical and sanitary applications, including surgical, prosthetic, and dental applications.
 Due to the ageing of consumers and health advocates, long-term demand is expected to remain strong.
 The value of sanitary products in the healthcare industry is approximately $73 billion per year.
 In 1990, medical textiles accounted for 9% of global industrial textile consumption, and it is estimated that consumption will increase at an annual rate of 4.5% by 2010.

 Most disposable sanitary products and a large part of medical textiles are made of non-woven fabrics, and it is estimated that the average annual cost is 14.5 billion U.S. dollars.
 Annual sales.
 It is expected to increase by 7% in the next five years.
-The fibres used in certain sanitary products, the main fabric structure, the textiles used in each category, and the requirements.
+The fibers used in certain sanitary products, the main fabric structure, the textiles used in each category, and the requirements.

 Conclusion